 We sail a 2001 Saga 43 named Twig, designed by the famous offshore yacht designer, Robert Perry.
-In choosing a boat, we had a few very specific qualities which were absolutely required, and a few things we desired, but weren’t necessary.
-Twig embodied all of the things we were wanting in a sailboat: a modern sailboat designed for offshore use, a long water line, a pullman berth (the forward berth is moved back, out of the bow, and a head is in the “V” because I’m not shaped like a triangle and I refuse to sleep in one any longer), a separate aft cabin for the kid, a sail area to displacement ratio of greater than 15 (technical stuff), a walk through, sugar-scoop transom (for when grandmas visit… who am I kidding, we ALL wanted this), a bathroom that included a separate shower stall, and an all around bright, well ventilated boat.
-We joke that, when looking for boats, all I have to do is open the companionway door and judge if the boat is worth looking at any further depending on the scent of the air escaping.
-If it stinks (and many, many boats do), it’s not the boat.
-Thankfully this boat smelled great.
-(If you feel you have the right boat and it smells awful, don’t follow my advice necessarily, just investigate what the smell is coming from.
-Hint: dry bilges make good smelling boats.)
+In choosing a boat, we had a few specific qualities which were absolutely required, and a few things we desired, but weren’t necessary.
+Twig embodied all of the things we were wanting in a sailboat: a modern sailboat designed for offshore use, a long water line, a pullman berth (the forward berth is moved back, out of the bow, and storage is in the “V”, a separate aft cabin for the kid, a sail area to displacement ratio of greater than 15 (technical stuff), a sugar-scoop transom, a bathroom that included a separate shower stall, and an all around bright, well ventilated boat with a dry bilge.

-We were also lucky to find Twig (previously Nottus then Free Spirit) had recently gone through a refit and had lots of new bells and whistles, along with important things like newer standing rigging (the wires that hold up the mast), a reinforced main bulkhead, hull, mast step (where the mast sits on the keel), and an extra 850 lbs (386kg) added onto the keel for extra stability.
+We were also lucky to find Twig (previously Nottus then Free Spirit) had recently gone through a structural refit, including a reinforced main bulkhead, hull, and mast step (where the mast sits on the keel).
+An extra 850 lbs (386kg) was previously added onto the keel for extra stability.

 All in all, we had a short list of boat designs that would embody the things we wanted in a boat, with a Saga 43 at the top.
 She’s a wonderfully strong and skinny boat which makes sailing enjoyable.